fukounagirl/fukounagirl/README.md

   - continuation of the previous bullet, if you think trife is proship then um??
 DO RESEARCH.
 EDUCATE YOURSELF. it is just enemies to lovers trope that are completely fine

     **OTHER INFO**
+    - sometimes i use a typing quirk (s=zz) and i can stop or provide translation, just don't be rude about it
     - i am trophy. a trophy introject so please don't talk to me plurally/fictive-wise and refer to me as my source.
     - i'd also appreciate if you didn't mention shitty things i've done as i am source attached.
     - if you sign my straw i'd appreciate if you send trife, a drawing of me (trophy) or knife!! :3